DewHunt/Responsive-Admin-Template/README.md

-This is Bootstrap Responsive Admin Template.
+This is Bootstrap Responsive Admin Template for News Archive Application.